samcragg/Autocrat/docs/Building.md

 + g++ (version 9 is currently used, but versions supporting C++17 should work)
 + make

+In addition to these, for a full build (including code analysis), the following additional packages will need to be available:

++ clang-format
++ clang-tidy
++ python3 (should be installed by default)

+You will also need to install `python3-venv` if running under Ubuntu, as by default the python that ships with it doesn't include it.

-You should then be able to run the `builds.sh` script from inside the `build` directory and it will perform a full build and generate the NuGet packages.
+With all the above, you should then be able to run the `builds.sh` script from inside the `build` directory and it will perform a full build, run the tests, perform code analysis and then generate the NuGet packages.